"False"

 A unique and persistent identifier

-A persistent identifier (PID) is a unique identifier that helps to distinguish one (or a series of) objects from others.
-The use of a PID makes it easier to reference and link to an object, such as a scholarly article or a dataset in a repository.
+A persistent identifier (PID) is a unique marker that helps to distinguish one (or a series of) objects from others.
+PIDs make it easier to reference and link to objects, such as a scholarly article or a dataset in a repository.

 There are several different forms of identifiers.
 DOI (digital object identifier) and URN (uniform resource number) are two common examples, which are used for both publications and research data.
 For publications, ISBN (international standard book numbers) and ISSN (international standard serial numbers) are also used.